roberto-viviani/lmm-education/docs/Handbook/RAGauthoring.md

 Even if not removed explicitly, queries and chats are not used when ingesting the markdown in the vector database.

-## Step 2: generation of annotations
+## Step 2: Generation of annotations to facilitate retrieval of text

 Annotations are metadata properties that facilitate the retrieval of text from the vector database.
 Consider the following text.